 - Copper is a classic, rustic material best known for its durability and anti-bacterial properties.

-- Reddish-brown in appearance, matte copper will develop a patina similar to brick in color.
+- Like most rustic metals, copper will develop a patina over time.
 Professionally patinated copper will be darker and will appear more uniform in color than copper given the opportunity to develop its patina naturally.

-- Both matte and patinated copper have a "living finish" and will continue to evolve through the lifetime of the countertop.
+- Both matte and patinated copper has a "living finish" and will continue to evolve through the lifetime of the countertop.

 What can I expect?

 - Over time, your countertop will acquire a unique “pattern of use.”
-Areas used most frequently will appear lighter and smoother than areas that are used less frequently, which will appear darker.
+Areas used most frequently will appear lighter and smoother than areas that see less use, which will appear darker.

-- Copper countertops are not and are not meant to represent a monolithic surface; slight imperfections in the countertop surface are normal and to be expected.
+- Copper countertops do not and are not meant to represent a monolithic surface.
+As such, you can expect to see slight imperfections in the countertop surface.

-- An artisanal metal, copper countertops may show slight scratches, pinholes, and soldering marks that add to its country charm.
+- Because copper is an artisanal metal, they will show slight scratches, pinholes, and soldering marks that add to its country charm.

-- Depending on the size and shape of your countertop, a non-welded butt seam may be required.
+- Depending on the size and shape of your countertop, it may require a non-welded butt seam.

 - Very large tops may require a mechanical, silicone-sealed field joint.
 No on-site welding is necessary.